BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Do you have enough drinks, sunscreen and protection from the sun?

-Have you arranged STINAPA rules and nature fairy when you go snorkeling or swimming?
+Have you arranged STINAPA rules and nature fee when you go snorkeling or swimming?

 Does everyone know who the captain is (the one who stays sober and is responsible)?